 Unity – Put it on your undying Follower and yourself for 50% DR. Value.

 Reaper’s Wraps: Not relevant for this build, but a classic nonetheless.

-Obsidian Ring of the Zodiac: Not relevant for this build, but a classic nonetheless.
+Obsidian Ring of the Zodiac: for the huge CDR.
+WW will trigger this a lot!

 So you skipped a whole chunk of the powering up phase with the free set.
 Now what?
 Like I always say, “Speedfarming first before pushing GR’s”.
 So, convert what you have NOW to be as speedfarmy as possible, first.